fedora-infra/pkgwat.cli/README.rst

-      releases       List active releases for a package search         Show a list of packages that match a pattern. updates        List bodhi updates for a package dependencies   Show the dependencies for un package
+      releases       List active releases for a package search         Show a list of packages that match a pattern. updates        List bodhi updates for a package dependencies   Show the dependencies for a package dependants     Show packages that dependent on a package provides       Show that which is provided by a given package obsoletes      Show that which is obsoleted by a given package conflicts      Show that which is marked as "conflict" by a given package

 You can search for packages::